aplteam/MarkAPL/Docs/MarkAPL.md

 #### div_h_tag

 Headers (<h1> to <h6> tags) are surrounded by an <a> tag.
-That allows a user to make a header line 1 by simply clicking at them.
-It has an unwanted effect as well: assigning `page-break: avoid` to any <hn> tag might not prevent a break because it will then break after the <a> tag, and because there is no parent selector in CSS we cannot style the <a> so that is does not do this when part of a header.
+That allows a user to make a particular header the first line in its window by simply clicking at it.

+It has an unwanted effect as well: assigning `page-break: avoid` to any <h{number}> tag might not prevent a break because it will then break after the <a> tag, and because there is no parent selector in CSS we cannot style the <a> so that is does not do this when part of a header.

 For that reason headers are surrounded by a <div> tag with class="h_tag".
 That allows to define `page-break: avoid` for the <div>, and it will all work as expected.